awesto/django-shop/docs/reference/deferred-models.rst

 * Unless *all* models have been overridden, the native ones appeared in the administration backend below the category *Shop*, while the customized ones appeared under the given project's name.
   To merchants, this inconsistency in the backend was quite difficult to explain.
-* In the past, mixing overriden with native models caused many issues with circular dependencies.
+* In the past, mixing subclassed with native models caused many issues with circular dependencies.

 Therefore in **djangoSHOP**, since version 0.9 *all* concrete models, ``Product``, ``Order``, ``OrderItem``, ``Cart``, ``CartItem`` have been removed.
 These model definitions now all are